 Another influential book by the American author was Mapping Manhattan, published in 2013.

-Now the writer actively maintains her Twitter page, posting information about her books and retweeting interesting posts from other users.
+Becky is active on her Twitter page, posting information about her books and retweeting interesting posts from other users.

 3. Brad Meltzer